KasparTr/engineer-starter-pack/main/java/pattern/structural/decorator/README.md

 We can’t add any new functionality of remove any existing behavior at runtime – this is when Decorator pattern comes into picture.

 Suppose we want to implement different kinds of cars – we can create interface Car to define the assemble method and then we can have a Basic car, further more we can extend it to Sports car and Luxury Car.
-The implementation hierarchy will look like below:
+The inheritance hierarchy will look like this:

     Car -> Basic Car -> Sports Car
                         Luxury Car